m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 Finally, we will assume that we have an SMT platform with two hardware threads.

-Let’s look at the scenario of co-scheduling two compute-bound threads.
+Let's look at the scenario of co-scheduling two compute-bound threads.

 ![](https://assets.omscs.io/B90046E6-16D2-4B95-89A9-DCF7264862CF.png)